Launch pricing — Journey from $10/mo. See plans →

 The equilibrium between protein (which provides structure, strength, and shape) and moisture (which provides flexibility, softness, and elasticity) in your hair.
 When balanced, hair is strong yet flexible, holds its shape, and resists breakage.
 When imbalanced, hair either breaks from being too rigid (protein overload) or from stretching too far (moisture overload).

 Your hair is made of approximately 90% keratin protein.
 The protein structure forms the backbone that gives each strand its shape and strength.
 Moisture — primarily water, along with humectants and emollients — fills the spaces between protein bonds, keeping hair flexible and preventing it from snapping.
+See our glossary entry on moisture-protein balance for the short version of this concept.

 The Bridge Analogy